-Where periodic corporate reports are not audited or reviewed by external auditors (such as Platinum's Corporate Responsibility and Sustainability Report and Modern Slavery Statement) an internal verification and approval process is undertaken to ensure the accuracy and completeness of the reports.
+Where periodic corporate reports are not audited or reviewed by external auditors (such as Platinum's Sustainability and Stewardship Report and Platinum's Modern Slavery Statement) an internal verification and approval process is undertaken to ensure the accuracy and completeness of the reports.
 The verification process generally involves the establishment of working groups (comprising relevant internal stakeholders) to review and verify material statements of facts and opinions in the reports.